awslabs/aws-iatk/docs/code_of_conduct.md

 ---
 title: Code of Conduct
-description: Code of Conduct for AWS CTK
+description: Code of Conduct for AWS IATK
 ---

 ## Overview